SideShowBoBGOT/ConsoleChess/README.md

 # ConsoleChess
 A simple console chess game.
+Launch EXE-file.
 Use WASD to move, J to select figure, K - to commit move.
 ## Game Menu
 Game has main menu: